QuantEcon/lecture-source-py/source/rst/arma.rst

    * the variance  equals :math:`1 = \frac{1}{2 \pi} \int_{-\pi}^\pi 1 d \omega` as it should

-   * the covariogram and impulse response looks as they should
+   * the covariogram and impulse response look as they should

    * it is actually challenging to visualize a time series realization of white noise -- a sequence of surprises -- but this too looks pretty good